-Ideon Cave (or Ideon Antron) is located on the eastern slopes of Mount Ida (Psiloritis), in the plateau of Nida.
+Ideon Cave (or Ideon Antron) is located on the eastern slopes of Mount Ida (Psiloritis) just above the plateau Nida.
 The distance of the cave from Anogia is 24km and from Rethymno it’s 78km.
-The cave has not any special geological value, but has enormous mythological and cultural value, as this is the cave in which, according to the legend, the greatest Greek god, Zeus, was grown up.
+The cave has not any special speleological value, but has enormous mythological and cultural value, as this is the cave in which, according to the legend, the greatest Greek god, Zeus, was grown up.
 Today, thousands of tourists visit the cave every year, especially during the summer months.

 The Cretan-born Zeus

-According to the legend, an oracle said that the son of Cronus (Saturn) and Rhea would take the power from Cronus, who was the greatest God.
+According to the myth of Zeus birth, an oracle said that the son of Cronus (Saturn) and Rhea would take the power from Cronus, who was the greatest God.
 Thus, every time Rhea bore a child, Cronus devoured it, so as not to lose his power.
-When Zeus was born in Dikteon Antron, his mother, Rhea, decided to save him.
+When Zeus was born in the cave Dikteon Antron, his mother, Rhea, decided to save him.
 So, she wrapped one stone with cloth and gave it to Cronus, who then swallowed it, thinking that it was the baby.

 Then, Zeus was moved from Dikteon Antron, where he was born, to Ideon Andron.
 During the moving, in accordance with Diodoros, his navel fell near a river, which is the today’s Karteros River, east of Heraklion.
 According to another weaker version of the myth, Zeus did not only grow, but was also born in Ideon Andron.

 The native warriors Curetes (Kourites) guarded the entrance of the cave.
-Also, every time that baby Zeus was crying, they masked the crying by banging loudly their legendary shields with their swords, thus Cronus could not hear Zeus.
+Also, every time that baby Zeus was crying, they masked the crying by banging loudly their legendary shields with their swords, thus Cronus could not hear Zeus crying.
 According to another version, Curetes danced a very fast dance and their armors banged loudly.
-This dance, they say, is the ancestor of today's Pentozalis, a traditional cretan dance.
+This dance, they say, is the ancestor of today's Pentozalis, a popular traditional Cretan dance.

 The nymph Melissa undertook the upbringing of Zeus.
 The mythical goat Amalthea, the gold horn of which provided all sorts of goods, nursed him with her milk.
 When Zeus grew up, he got the throne of Cronus and, thus, the oracle was verified.
 The upbringing of Zeus in Crete is illustrated by reference to him as Kritagenis Zeus, meaning Cretan-born Zeus.